vittominacori/erc1363-payable-token/README.md

 [![Coverage Status](https://coveralls.io/repos/github/vittominacori/erc1363-payable-token/badge.svg?branch=master)](https://coveralls.io/github/vittominacori/erc1363-payable-token?branch=master)
 [![MIT licensed](https://img.shields.io/github/license/vittominacori/erc1363-payable-token.svg)](https://github.com/vittominacori/erc1363-payable-token/blob/master/LICENSE)

-ERC-1363 allows to implement an ERC-20 token that can be used for payments.
+ERC-1363 allows to implement an ERC-20 smart token.
+It means that we can add a callback after transferring or approving tokens to be executed.

-This is an implementation of the [ERC-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for ERC-20 tokens that supports executing recipient code after `transfer` or `transferFrom`, or spender code after `approve` in a single transaction.
+This is an implementation of the [EIP-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for EIP-20 tokens that supports executing recipient contract code after `transfer` or `transferFrom`, or spender contract code after `approve` in a single transaction.

 ## Abstract
-There is no way to execute code after an ERC-20 transfer or approval (i.e. making a payment), so to make an action it is required to send another transaction and pay GAS twice.
+There is no way to execute any code on a receiver or spender contract after an EIP-20 `transfer`, `transferFrom` or `approve` so, to make an action, it is required to send another transaction.

+This introduces complexity on UI development and friction on adoption because users must wait for the first transaction to be executed and then send the second one.
+They must also pay GAS twice.

-This proposal wants to make token payments easier and working without the use of any other listener.
-It allows to make a callback after a transfer or approval in a single transaction.
+This proposal aims to make tokens capable of performing actions more easily and working without the use of any other listener.
+It allows to make a callback on a receiver or spender contract, after a transfer or an approval, in a single transaction.

-There are many proposed uses of Ethereum smart contracts that can accept ERC-20 payments.
+There are many proposed uses of Ethereum smart contracts that can accept EIP-20 callbacks.

 Examples could be

 * to create a token payable crowdsale
 * selling services for tokens
 * paying invoices
 * making subscriptions

-For these reasons it was originally named as **"Payable Token"**.
+For these reasons it was originally named **"Payable Token"**.

 Anyway you can use it for specific utilities or for any other purposes who require the execution of a callback after a transfer or approval received.

 ## Install